• Skip to primary navigation

 Pro Tips By Neha

-Some people add raw papaya as a meat tenderizer while marinating the meat but I have not added it.
-If you wish, you can add 2 teaspoon of grated raw papaya to the marinade.
+Some people add raw papaya as a meat tenderizer while marinating the meat, but I have not added it.
+You can add 2 teaspoon of grated raw papaya to the marinade if you wish.
 It will fasten the cooking process and make the meat even more succulent.

 This dish tastes best the next day.
-So if you have planned it before, make it a day prior to serving.
+So if you have planned it before, make it a day before serving.

-To make a restaurant-style smooth gravy, grind the fried onion masala and then add it back to the pan.
+To make a restaurant-style smooth gravy, grind the fried onion masala and add it to the pan.

 Frequently Asked Questions